 Think of the middle layer(s) as insulation.
-Fleece, thicker polyester and synthetic materials, and down are ideal for this layer, and new technology with materials is making these fabrics thinner and lighter while still performing well.
-Wearing thinner but equally warm layers is ideal on the water as you need to be able to move quickly and easy even when layered up.
+Fleece, down, thicker polyester and synthetic materials are ideal for this layer, and new technology with materials is making these fabrics thinner and lighter while still performing well.
+Wearing thinner but equally warm layers is ideal on the water as you need to be able to move quickly and easily even when layered up.
 Though a great insulator when wet, wool is not as ideal as these other synthetic materials as it tends to be thicker and heavier when wet.

 Some keywords to think about: water resistant vs. water proof; breathability; how the openings (neck, wrist, ankle, waist) are sealed to keep out water; types of zippers; sealed vs. non-sealed seams.

 Atlas Gloves and other companies make great PVC coated, knit-lined, thick rubber gloves that work great!
-They provide a little more insulation, are durable and will last through a season, and are grippy enough that they generally don't require additional sailing gloves (plus they are cheap!).
+They provide a little more insulation, are durable and will last through a season and are grippy enough that they generally don't require additional sailing gloves (plus they are inexpensive!).
 Contact a Team One sales assiociate for more information on these gloves.

-Wool and fleece hats, neck gaiters, ear warmers, will all make a huge difference on those cold days to keep the biting winds and bitter water off your skin to keep your body warm and your mind sharp.
-You also want to be sure to have sunglasses to protect those eyes from sun and glare on the water, and a watch to make sure that you can keep track of the start time and be ready for the gun!
+Wool and fleece hats, neck gaiters and ear warmers, will all make a huge difference on those cold days to keep the biting winds and cold water off your skin to keep your body warm and your mind sharp.
+You also want to be sure to have sunglasses to protect those eyes from sun and glare on the water and a watch to make sure that you can keep track of the start time and be ready for the gun!